snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 PS C:\>
 ```

-## Chapter 3 - Aces sing a File System in PowerShell
+## Chapter 3 - Acessing a File System in PowerShell
 PowerShell also supports a set of functions that allow us to explore and manipulate a file system.
 The 'Get-ChildItem' cmdlet gets the items in one or more specified locations.
 You can think of it like the 'ls' command in UNIX, or the 'dir' command in Windows/MS-DOS.
 In the following we will list the contents of the 'C:\Test' directory.

 ```powershell